ink-splatters/macOS-config/README.md

-# macOS Config
+## macOS Config

-This branch is attempt to use Nix for all the configuration stuff
+dev branch is not intended to be used

-It's not working yet